 Remondis plans expansion of medical waste treatment facility in Zrenjanin

-Serbia-based Remondis Medison has acquired a new, 11,000-square meter piece of land in Zrenjanin’s industrial zone to expand its medical waste treatment facility by building a facility for the thermal treatment of expired drugs, the company’s sales director, Miroslav Poznić has said, eKapija reported.
+Remondis Medison in Serbia has acquired a new, 11,000-square meter piece of land in Zrenjanin’s industrial zone to expand its medical waste treatment facility by building a facility for the thermal treatment of expired drugs, the company’s sales director, Miroslav Poznić has said, eKapija reported.

 In Zrenjanin, Remondis has an infectious waste treatment facility with a capacity of 2,500 metric tons annually, which serves 2,200 health care institutions in Serbia.
 Non-hazardous waste accounts for 75% and hazardous for 25% of overall medical waste collected, but hazardous and non-hazardous mixed together become hazardous waste.
 At Remondis’ facilities, medical waste is treated through crushing and autoclaving (sterilization), Poznić says.